openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Performance Considerations for SLH-DSA-SHAKE {#performance-considerations}

-This specification introduces both ML-DSA + ECC as well as SLH-DSA-SHAKE as PQ(/T) signature schemes.
+This specification introduces both ML-DSA + EdDSA as well as SLH-DSA-SHAKE as PQ(/T) signature schemes.

-Generally, it can be said that ML-DSA + ECC provides a performance in terms of execution time requirements that is close to that of traditional ECC signature schemes.
+Generally, it can be said that ML-DSA + EdDSA provides a performance in terms of execution time requirements that is close to that of traditional ECC signature schemes.
 Regarding the size of signatures and public keys, though, ML-DSA has far greater requirements than traditional schemes like EC-based or even RSA signature schemes.

 Implementers may want to offer SLH-DSA-SHAKE for applications where the weaker security assumptions of a hash-based signature scheme are required – namely only the 2nd preimage resistance of a hash function – and thus a potentially higher degree of trust in the long-term security of signatures is achieved.
-However, SLH-DSA-SHAKE has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that are even greater than those of ML-DSA + ECC signature schemes.
+However, SLH-DSA-SHAKE has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that are even greater than those of ML-DSA + EdDSA signature schemes.

 Pertaining to the execution time, the particularly costly operation in SLH-DSA-SHAKE is the signature generation.
 Depending on the parameter set, it can range from approximately the one hundred fold to more than the two thousand fold of that of ML-DSA-87.